Councilman Anthony Manetta

 Councilman Manetta has consistently said that the Town of Babylon’s small businesses are the backbone of our local economy.
 He has driven key small business initiatives during his time in office by securing partnerships with National, State and Regional business groups.
 These include the U.S. Small Business Administration (SBA) and the Small Business Development Center at Farmingdale College.
 The Councilman has launched multiple seminars for business owners on topics such as “Access to Capital” providing resources on obtaining grants and loans to support a company’s growth.

 Councilman Manetta works closely with the Chambers of Commerce across the Town of Babylon.
-He feels that having our Main Street’s prosper is important for our local economy.
+He formed the Town of Babylon Chamber of Commerce Collaborative, one of the first of its kind on Long Island.
+Councilman Manetta feels that having our Main Street’s prosper is important for our local economy.
 He has been a vocal supporter of the revitalization efforts across the Town including in the communities of Lindenhurst, Wyandanch, Copiague and Deer Park.

 In an effort to keep in touch with the small business community he created the Town’s first “Small Business Connection” newsletter.
 The newsletter provides resources and information for small businesses along with an outlet for the Councilman’s Office to assist with any constituent matters.

 Councilman Manetta is no stranger to supporting the community on the grassroots level.
 Helping the Town’s residents has been another core focus during his time in office.
 This stems from his deep understanding on how local neighbors support one another dating back from his co-founding of the Daniel Street Civic Association in Lindenhurst, the time he served on the Lindenhurst Economic Development Committee and as the Director of the Lindenhurst Super Storm Sandy Relief Fund.
-Additionally, he currently serves as a member of the West Babylon Lions Club, the Amityville F&M Lodge #977, Lindenhurst Moose Lodge 1421 and sits on the Boards of the United Way of Long Island and the Sophia Valsamos Foundation.
+Additionally, he currently serves as a member of the West Babylon Lions Club, the Amityville F&M Lodge #977, Lindenhurst Moose Lodge #1421, Lindenhurst Knights of Columbus Council #794 and sits on the Boards of the United Way of Long Island, the HIA-LI and the Sophia Valsamos Foundation.

 Italian Culture – rooted in family and community - is important to Councilman Manetta.
 He sponsored naming the Month of October “Italian Heritage Month” in the Town of Babylon where he held the first ceremony recognizing local Italian American Leaders for their service to our community.
 He is a member of the Sons of Italy Constantino Brumidi Lodge in Deer Park, a member of the Lt.
 Joseph Petrosino Association in America and is a lifetime member of the Holy Name Society at Ss.
 Cyril and Methodius Church.